We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 Here’s another problem with working in front of a computer all day: you don’t get enough sunlight.
 This has been linked to vitamin D deficiency (the body produces vitamin D in response to sunlight) and deteriorating mental health issues (including anxiety and depression).
 The Aurora LightPad Max sunlight lamp isn’t as good as actually taking a walk in the sun, but it’s a good stop-gap measure when you’re stuck indoors all day, every day.

 Sick of distractions while you work?
 Headphones with active noise-cancellation are the solution.
 While there are cheaper alternatives out there, the Bose QuietComfort 35 wireless noise-cancelling headphones provide some of the best overall quality and comfort while maintaining a sleek and inoffensive design.

 Given the choice, I’d rather pull my own shot of espresso than use a pod coffee machine (often called a “K-Cup machine”).
-The thing is, when I’m groggy in the morning or busy with work, convenience takes priority—and it’s nice to pop a coffee pod into a machine, press a button, and have coffee ready for me.
-The Mueller Ultima pod coffee machine is a solid option that’s compatible with most coffee pod varieties, so you can save money by stocking up on the generic brands if you like.
+The thing is, when I’m groggy in the morning or busy with work, convenience takes priority—and it’s nice to pop a pod in, press a button, and have coffee ready for me.
+The Mueller Ultimate Brewmaster pod coffee machine is a solid option that’s compatible with most coffee pod varieties, so you can save money by stocking up on the generic brands if you like!